shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

         <b></b>
         <ol>
             <li>What's wrong now? => We have two references of the same user objects.</li>
-            <li>Why is this wrong?
-Well user objects that represent the same users can be out of sync.
+            <li>Why is this wrong? the references can be out of sync.
 For instance the same user can have a profile picture on a page and another on another page depending on when you got the data.</li>
             <li>It is really important to keep a single source of truth!
 And it is easily doable using an array of ids in this case</li>
         </ol>
         <b>This leads us to conclude this talk on derived data</b><br/>
-        <b>A little hint: we need to use a special rxjs operator</b>
     </aside>
 </section>